Xilinx/Vitis_Libraries/hpc/docs/src/overview.rst

 Software Platform
 ~~~~~~~~~~~~~~~~~

-This library is designed to work with Vitis 2022.2, and therefore inherits the system requirements of Vitis and XRT.
+This library is designed to work with AMD Vitis |trade| 2023.2, and therefore, inherits the system requirements of Vitis and XRT.

 Supported operating systems are RHEL/CentOS 7.4, 7.5 and Ubuntu 16.04.4 LTS, 18.04.1 LTS.
 With CentOS/RHEL 7.4 and 7.5, C++11/C++14 should be enabled via